Bridport - Dorset

 2001 On 30th May, the Millennium Green, just north of Rax Lane, was officially opened by H. R. H. Duchess of Gloucester.

-2002 The old Co-op in South Street was closed down and rebuilt as retirement apartments - Folly Mill Lodge.
+2002 The old Co-op at 29 South Street was closed down and rebuilt as retirement apartments - Folly Mill Lodge.
 A new larger Co-op opened along Sea Road North.

 2002 West Mead Hotel in West Allington, demolished to make way for a housing estate.